Best Red Pill Books

 Skip all authors with manosphere or feminist backgrounds -they’re biased against the opposite gender-.

-Skip all authors with too strong a sense of belongings to specific groups or ideologies (any group is a set of “basic rules” set in stone is an ideology).
+Skip all authors with too strong a sense of belonging to specific groups or ideologies (any group is a set of “basic rules” set in stone is an ideology).

 And pick a book based on science and evidence, instead.